Ultrasound Localization Microscopy: Microbubble Localization

 With the increasing popularity of deep neural networks, their adoption for ULM generally improves the reliability of MB detection.
 To overcome long ULM processing times, networks are directly trained on RF data to precisely pinpoint wavefronts and skip beamforming.

+Ultrasound Localization and tracking of microbubbles flowing through the microcirculation of a rat brain.

 Tracking

 Because MBs are exclusively intravascular, microbubble displacement can be interpolated between different localizations along a path.
 Essentially, if a series of localizations are close enough to one another in some limited number of successive frames, those localizations can be assumed to be the same microbubble along a certain path, and the path of those microbubbles may be interpolated from the data.
 Thus, the velocity and direction of the microbubbles (and thus blood) can be determined at a micrometer scale.

 Difficulties arise with MB tracking with regard to limited microbubble detection; for example, a vessel with only a single microbubble detected might appear to be a 5 micrometer capillary but instead be a larger arteriole.
 As such, a certain number of tracks is necessary to properly image a vessel of a certain depth; that number is equal to the width of the vessel divided by the super-resolved pixel size.
 This further feeds into the balancing act of microbubble concentration—more microbubbles means more signals and localizations, but too many microbubbles will also restrict the efficacy of localization, reducing the super-resolution capabilities.